top of page

 Is My Daughter Autistic or Just Shy?
 Signs That Get Overlooked in Girls

 You've watched her at birthday parties, hovering near the edge, watching but not joining.
-Her teacher calls her " sweet and well-behaved ."
-Her pediatrician says she's " just shy. " But something in you keeps asking a different question.
+Her teacher calls her "sweet and well-behaved."
+Her pediatrician says she's "just shy."
+But something in you keeps asking a different question.
 And at 11pm, you find yourself Googling it again.
 You are not overthinking this.
 You are paying attention.
 And that attention matters more than you know.
-Here's what most people don't realize: autism signs in girls look very different from th
+Here's what most people don't realize: autism signs in girls look very different from the te

 Mar 9